mindtricksdev/hashcode-utils/README.md

    - using vscode targets in debug (all sets at once or specific sets).
    - using CLI (run `node index` for all sets or `node index a,b,c` to execute the solution for specific set/s)

+4. Scoring (optional)

-4. Optional: If you write the `score` function, it will also keep a history of your rans.
+   - if you write the `score` function in `score.js` file, it will also keep a history of your rans and it will be accessible at `https://hashcodeutils.web.app/`.
+   - install and launch `node index {YOUR_NAME}` from `utils/watcher/background` to start the watcher.
+Leave this open in the background while running your solution.
+   - note that you need the secret key in `utils/watcher/background/private` to write to our firestore db.